lenoctambule/lenoctambule/README.md

 ### Hi, I'm Ravaka.
 Just a tech :sunglasses:

-I am a generalist software developper.
+👋 I am a generalist software developper.
-I'm highly interested and invested in the study of nonlinear dynamical system and applying this knowledge to help us think, decide and act sustainably.
-I'm currently working on a novel causal inference method designed to address the difficulty of determining causal relationships within systems composed of more than two components.
+- I'm highly interested and invested in the study of 🌪️ nonlinear dynamical system 🌪️ and applying this knowledge to help us think, decide and act 🌍 sustainably 🌍.
+- I'm currently working on a novel causal inference method designed to address the difficulty of determining causal relationships within systems composed of more than two components.

 [My Website](https://lenoctambule.dev)